TheRobBrennan/microsoft-parter-network/modules/Build and run a web application with the MEAN stack on an Azure Linux virtual machine/README.md

 # Exercise - Create a VM to host your web application

+Like most application frameworks, you can run your MEAN stack application in many different environments.
+You can run your application on a physical computer in your server room, on a virtual machine, or in containers.

+Here you'll run your application on a VM running on Azure.
+MEAN supports many different operating systems.
+For learning purposes, here you'll use Ubuntu Linux.

+## Create an Ubuntu Linux VM

+## Summary

 # Exercise - Install MongoDB

 # Exercise - Install Node.js